Generic Tropical Varieties: Examples

+\begin{rem} The second statement also follows from \cite{ARKL}, where Bergman fans of matroids are computed.
+In our case the matroid $M$ to consider is the uniform matroid of rank $n-m$ on $N$.
+The generic tropical variety of $\gT(I)$ is then the Bergman fan $\tilde{\Bc}(M)$ of \cite{ARKL} equipped with the coarse subdivision defined there. \end{rem}

 One implication of this is that the generic tropical variety of an ideal is generally not the $m$-skeleton of its generic Gr\"obner fan, since already for linear ideals $I$ the generic Gr\"obner fan $\gGF(I)$ has more $m$-dimensional cones than $\gT(I)$.
-This shows that in theory it is possible to obtain information on $I$ from its tropical variety which cannot be obtained from its Gr\"obner fan.
+In fact, for example the $m$-dimensional cone $C[\omega]$ with